Contact InfomationSusan Jones, Director

-The financial reporting activity includes preparation of three annual financial reports, three Financial Statement Directives and the Schedule of Expenditures of Federal Awards for inclusion in the Statewide Single Audit Report.
-The Preliminary Report is issued on August 15 for the previous fiscal year and summarizes the ending cash-basis position of the General Fund.
+The financial reporting activity includes preparation of three annual financial reports, three Financial Statement Directives The Preliminary Report is issued on August 15 for the previous fiscal year and summarizes the ending cash-basis position of the General Fund.
 The data in this report is used to implement the subsequent year's budget and provide the undesignated (surplus) balance, if any, which is available for future appropriation.

-The audited December 15 Comprehensive Annual Financial Report (CAFR) is prepared on the basis of generally accepted accounting principles (GAAP) and is used extensively by rating agencies, investment banks and other involved in the issuance and marketing of Commonwealth bonds.
+The audited December 15 Comprehensive Annual Financial Report (CAFR) is prepared in accordance with generally accepted accounting principles (GAAP) and is used extensively by rating agencies, investment banks and other involved in the issuance and marketing of Commonwealth bonds.
 Virginia has produced a GAAP-basis report that has received an unmodified audit opinion every year since 1986.

 The Code of Virginia establishes the basis for statewide financial reporting.
 Principal Code directions include the following.